jadametz/README/First1on1.md

 __How can I help you when you're grumpy?__

-> Taking an action item to set something in motion that aims to improve or fix what I'm grumpy about.
+> Similar to symptoms of _burn out_ it's likely if I'm grumpy about something it's due to a perceived lack of control around it.
+Taking an action item to set something in motion that aims to improve or fix what I'm grumpy about, even/especially if it's a task I'm responsible for, is a step in the right direction.

 ## Feedback & Recognition

-__How do you like feedback, the medium (IRC, email, in person, etc.)__
+__How do you like feedback, the medium (Slack, email, in person, etc.)__

 > Preferably in person for significant and/or career development related feedback.
 Slack is a great alternative for quick snippets.
 Use your best judgement.